dotty-staging/pdbp/index.md

   - a program transforms an argument to yield a result, or
   - a program transforms an argument to a result.

-Note that we use both (zero or more) arguments (for functions) and (one) argument (for programs).
+Note that we use both
+  - zero or more arguments for functions,
+  - and one argument for programs.

-The difference between arguments and argument is somewhat superfluous since tuple arguments can represent zero, one or more arguments.
+The difference between both is somewhat superfluous since tuple arguments can represent zero, one or more arguments.

 ## **Introducing `trait Computation`**